Python is a high-level object-oriented programming language that has gained immense popularity in web development.

 This cross-platform GUI library is developed in the C++ programming language.
 It runs along with the Windows, Unix, and Mac platforms.

-Apart from the extensive resources for initial application development, programmers can use other tools like 2D Path drawing API and widgets for text editing and word processing.
+Apart from the extensive resources for initial application development, programmers can use other tools, such as the 2D Path drawing API and widgets, for text editing and word processing.

 7. Libavg

-Libavg is another high-level development platform that is coded in C++, uses Python as a scripting language, and uses modern OpenGL for display output. libavg runs on Linux and Mac OS X. It is open-source and licensed under LGPL.
+Libavg is another high-level development platform coded in C++, using Python as a scripting language and modern OpenGL for display output.
+It runs on Linux and Mac OS X. Libavg is open-source and licensed under LGPL.

 Conclusion